 • Module 1: Induction – a four-week e-learning module designed to introduce delegates to the TTT course and to each other, deepen delegates’ self-awareness and recap key aspects of the material covered during the Thrive Licensed Practitioner (Childhood) course.

-• Module 2: Becoming a trainer – a three-day face-to-face module in which delegates have the opportunity to learn about and practise the key skills of being a Thrive trainer.
+• Module 2: Becoming a trainer – a five days of virtual training sessions in which delegates have the opportunity to learn about and practise the key skills of being a Thrive trainer.

 • Module 5: Licensing – a two-day face-to-face module in which delegates are assessed on their ability to deliver Thrive training and, if they are successful, licensed as Thrive trainers.